johnnylieu/Homework/Develop/read me.md

-# Refactoring Homework by Johnny L.
+# Refactoring Homework by Johnny Lieu

 In this activity, I am taking an existing html & CSS file from UCSD Coding Bootcamp's respository and refactoring it to either meet a certain set of standards or implement a new technology.